-For those who claim that jauhar was a heroic act, if women across all sections of Indian society hadn’t joined the struggle for independence from British rule in droves, both through their intellectual and military contributions—if they’d all just plunged into burning pyres instead to prevent the ‘tainting of their dignity’—where would we be today?
+For those who see jauhar as a heroic act, if women across all sections of Indian society hadn’t joined the struggle for independence from British rule in droves, both through their intellectual and military contributions—if they’d all just plunged into burning pyres instead to prevent the ‘tainting of their dignity’—where would we be today?

 Honour as a Regulatory Tool in Patriarchal Society

-In a country that is as deeply patriarchal as India, the concepts of ‘honour’ and ‘shame’ with respect to sexuality are widely prevalent.
-By associating them with female virginity/chastity/fidelity, these concepts are still used to effectively regulate and control women.
-And here comes along a movie that only serves to reiterate the regressive belief that a woman is better off dead than raped, and that being raped is equivalent to being dishonoured.
+In a country that is as deeply patriarchal as India, notions of ‘honour’ and ‘shame’ continue to be widely prevalent.
+By associating them with female virginity/chastity/fidelity, these concepts are still used to effectively regulate and control the behaviour of women.
+And here comes a movie that only serves to reiterate the regressive belief that a woman is better off dead than raped, and that being raped is equivalent to being dishonoured.

 The film reinforces, repeatedly, the concept of honour in the sexual context as something that can be “lost” by women, subsequently bringing shame and dishonour upon entire families/communities.
-Sadly, this regressive notion wasn’t left behind in the 13th century but instead continues to persist today.
-Men, however, are free of such limitations, yet this blatant double standard goes unquestioned.
+Sadly, this regressive notion wasn’t left behind in the 13th century but continues to persist today.
+Men, unsurprisingly, are exempt from such limitations; yet this blatant double standard goes unquestioned.

-For instance, the scene in which Padmavati allows Khilji to glance at her face is preceded by various objections stating it would be dishonourable to do so.
+For instance, the scene where Padmavati allows Khilji to catch a glimpse of her face is preceded by various objections stating that it would be dishonourable to do so.
 She is treated as a mere possession: she belongs to one man, one kingdom, and must be shielded from the lustful eyes of another.

-Even if people will not be queuing up to commit acts of self-immolation anytime soon, the notion of “safeguarding” a woman’s honour (and the subsequent mistreatment that is meted out to her if she does “bring dishonour upon herself”) still persists.
-It’s disturbing when this mentality is so omnipresent that people stop noticing or questioning it altogether.
+Even if people might not be queuing up to commit acts of self-immolation anytime soon, the notion of “safeguarding” a woman’s honour (and the subsequent mistreatment that is meted out to her if she does “bring dishonour upon herself”) still endures.
+It’s particularly disturbing when this mentality becomes so omnipresent that people stop noticing or questioning it altogether.
 That seems to be the case with Padmaavat.

-Ultimately, the only point that the film manages to make is that there is no room for logic in patriarchal society.
+The only point that the film ultimately manages to make is that there is no room for logic in patriarchal society.

 Related Reading from Around the Web: